top of page

 Through a series of events throughout the year, we are hoping to provide students with opportunities to learn, critically analyse and navigate issues to do with malnutrition globally.

-Step 2: Food for Thought: Malnutirion in a Global Context Panel Event (6pm, 9th May 2022).
+Step 2: Food for Thought: Malnutrition in a Global Context Panel Event